 Roll It, Baby!

 Rolling litter boxes can be a decent cleaning solution for single cat homes.
 These boxes are covered and are designed to roll over, depositing all the litter clumps into a tray that can be easily dumped into the trash.
 If your cat doesn’t like covered litter boxes, this is not a solution to try!
 Also, these boxes actually don’t have much space inside so a large cat will have a hard time fitting into the box.
-If this happens, your cat may decide not to use it at all in favor of a more comfortable place, or you may develop a problem with a cat that “misses” the box by hanging out over the edge when she goes.
+If this happens, your cat may decide not to use it at all in favor of a more comfortable place, or you may develop a problem with a cat that “misses” the box by hanging out over the edge when they go.

 Unlikely as it may seem, another consideration is litter box color.
 While cats see very little color, some seem to have a preference for boxes of certain colors.
-If this seems to be the case with your cat, indulge her!
+If this seems to be the case with your cat, indulge them!
 No one will mind if a pink litter box doesn’t match the rest of your décor.

-Consider your cat’s body type to determine if your box might be too small for her to use reliably.
+Consider your cat’s body type to determine if your box might be too small for them to use reliably.
 It’s important that your cat has plenty of room to stand and turn around in the box.
-If you notice your cat standing with her paws on the outside or the edge of the box, it’s time to get a larger box.
+If you notice your cat standing with their paws on the outside or the edge of the box, it’s time to get a larger box.
 Height is also a factor.
 Kittens may have a hard time climbing into a tall-sided box.
 Tall boxes also present problems for old or injured cats where mobility and pain issues may prevent clambering over the side.
 Again, when it’s difficult to get in, cats often choose somewhere else more convenient and comfortable.
 An easy solution is to cut one side a bit lower so it is easier for your cat to get in and out.

 Location, Location, Location